Our Charity Partner

-In Feburary 2018, our MD Matt was introduced to Chris - the founder and director of The Eikon Charity.
-After learning more about how Eikon helps vulnerable young people here on our doorstep in Surrey, Matt realised that it was a no-brainer to support them.
+At Clownfish Events, we believe in giving back.
+When we first met Chris, the founder and director of the Eikon Charity, in 2018 and learned how they help vulnerable young people here on our doorstep in Surrey, we knew it was a no-brainer to support them.

 What does The Eikon Charity do?

 Eikon’s vision is to develop confident, thriving and resilient young adults who contribute positively to society.

 The charity believes in early intervention by helping young people overcome difficult issues before they become long-term, damaging problems.

 They work in many communities across Surrey, offering an array of services such as weekly sports coaching, youth clubs, outreach sessions and mentoring.
 They also deliver courses through schools and provide in-school pastoral support in conjunction with teachers.

 By addressing mental health issues in the early stages, Eikon has helped hundreds of young people to improve their attitudes and behaviours, build stronger relationships with family and friends, improve their attendance and attainment in school and, ultimately, enhance their employment prospects.

 What is Eikon’s ambition?

 Eikon’s aim is to stand out through the impact they have on the young people they support, and to be recognised as a leading expert in the field of mental health and support.

 They want to grow their services so that more young people have access to high quality support when and wherever they need it.
 They are fully committed to continuous improvement in all they do.

 All their programmes are based on three simple and essential principles:

 Eikon works proactively to get involved before problems escalate.
 This differentiates them from many other service providers who tend to focus on crisis management rather than prevention.

 They provide intensive, unconditional and personal support for young people wherever, whenever, and for as long as they need it, whatever their needs are.

 ‘No Wrong Door’…